weecology/DeepForest/README.md

 conda activate DeepForest
 ```

-After installation confirm deepforest is installed by checking the version
+After installation confirm DeepForest is installed by checking the version

 ```
 python